 Undergraduate Research

 The sciences provide an ideal setting for research.
-All departments within the College of Science provide opportunities for undergraduate students to participate in research activities.
-Interested students should discuss this option with their academic advisor or with an associate dean in the college office.
+Many departments within the College of Science provide opportunities for undergraduate students to participate in research activities.
+Interested students should discuss this option with their academic advisor.

-Science (SCI), page 477
+Science Course (Sci)